History of Baltimore: Early development of Baltimore Town: 1729–1796

 The Maryland General Assembly established the Town of Baltimore in 1729.
 Unlike many other towns established around that time, Baltimore was more than just existence on paper.
 German immigrants began to settle along the Chesapeake Bay by 1723, living in the Baltimore area.
 The General Assembly enlarged Baltimore Town in 1745 and incorporated David Jones's original settlement known as Jones Town.
 Baltimore sent representatives to the Assembly, and over the next two decades it acquired nine parcels of land and annexed neighboring villages including Fells Point to become an important community on the head of the Patapsco River.
 As the Town grew, increasing numbers of German Lutheran immigrants established Zion Church in 1755, and later also a German Reformed congregation was organized as the first among the Protestants to be represented which also attracted more of these "Pennsylvania Dutch" settlers to the region.
 Early German settlers also later established the German Society of Maryland in 1783 in order to foster the German language and German culture in Baltimore.

 Mount Clare Mansion, known today as the Mount Clare Museum House, is the oldest Colonial-era structure in Baltimore.

 The first printing press was introduced to the city in 1765 by a German immigrant, Nicholas Hasselbach, whose equipment was later used in the printing of Baltimore's first newspapers, The Maryland Journal and The Baltimore Advertiser, first published by William Goddard in 1773.

+Baltimore grew from a village of 250 people in 1752 to the fourth largest city in the United States in 1790.
+Driving this rapid urbanization were wheat exports and wartime profiteering.
+While early Maryland had been a tobacco-producing colony, increased demand for imported food to the cash-crop producing British Caribbean colonies induced wheat exported from Maryland though the emerging port of Baltimore.
+In addition, the Seven Years War dampened demand for tobacco, which favored the products moving through Baltimore.
+The Revolutionary War favored the port of Baltimore as well.
+British occupations of Boston, New York, and Philadelphia shifted shipping to and from Baltimore.
+Even some Pennsylvania Quaker millers moved to Baltimore to avoid British harassment.